France sends jets to Poland, the UK ramps up sanctions in a signal to Russia not to escalate

 Poland’s Foreign Minister Radek Sikorski was also visiting Kyiv on Friday.
 His Ukrainian counterpart Andrii Sybiha posted on X that the two officials would discuss “shared security, Ukraine’s EU and NATO accession, and pressure on Moscow.”
 Meanwhile, Poland's Defense Ministry said it will work with Ukraine to train personnel on anti-drone defense.

-Wednesday’s multiple Russian drone strike on Polish soil rattled Europe’s leaders who saw it as a deliberate provocation and forced them to confront long-standing fears that Russia’s three-year war on Ukraine could precipitate a wider conflict.
-It also compelled NATO allies to take a closer look at the means at their disposal to counter any further threats.
+Wednesday’s multiple Russian drone strike on Polish soil has compelled NATO allies to take a closer look at the means at their disposal to counter any further threats.

+A U.N.
+Security Council meeting called by Poland will begin later Friday to discuss the Russian drone incursions.

 Also Friday, Russia stoked European unease as it launched a long-planned joint military exercise with Belarus aiming to showcase close defense ties between Moscow and Minsk, as well as Russia’s military might.